On a Broken Formal Symmetry between Kinetic and Gravitational Energy: The Graviton Energy-Momentum Relation

-By the second possibility, $p_g$ is interpreted in the limit of $c$ the same as it is within the context of massive particles.
+At first glance, the form of $(30)$ suggests a particle which travels in space at the speed of light, consistent with our current ideas about the properties of gravitons.
+That requires, however, that in the limit of $c$, $p_g\rightarrow{p}$, which means that the graviton's momentum and energy are then \emph{kinetic}.
+At least in this author's view, this presents a conceptual problem because by its very definition one \emph{should} expect the graviton's energy to be gravitational and not kinetic. \\There is a second possible interpretation which avoids this problem.
+By this second possibility, $p_g$ is interpreted in the limit of $c$ the same as it is within the context of massive particles.
 In that case, the graviton's momentum describes its position, which is at a horizon.
-This appears to be the case in general since $v_g=c$ is generically singular.
-While the singularities associated with horizons can be transformed away, the underlying spacetime feature which gave rise to them under the choice of certain coordinate systems cannot, and the second interpretation directly associates this feature with the presence of gravitons.
-How does the graviton mediate the field under the second intepretation?
-Classically, at least, the mechanism is clear: Since $ds^2=0$ corresponds to an expanding spherical surface, given enough time the graviton's presence is eventually communicated to any region in space \emph{by virtue of the structure of spacetime alone} without requiring KE!
-It is clear that the second interpretation would force a significant reassessment of some of our current ideas about quantum gravity.
+This appears to be the case in general since for $v_g=c$, $\gamma_g$ is generically singular.
+While the singularities associated with horizons can be transformed away, the underlying spacetime features which gave rise to them under the choice of certain coordinate systems cannot, and the second interpretation directly associates these features with the presence of gravitons.
+How does the graviton mediate the field under the second interpretation?
+Classically, at least, the mechanism is straightforward: Since $ds^2=0$ corresponds to a spherical surface expanding at the speed of light, given enough time the graviton's presence is eventually communicated to any region in space by virtue of the geometric structure of spacetime, i.e.\emph{ by virtue of the spatially outward propagating change in the structure of spacetime alone,} without requiring it to have kinetic energy! \\It is clear that the second interpretation would force a significant reassessment of some of our current ideas about quantum gravity \cite{Woo09}.
+However, the same interpretation may also hold the key to understanding another deep problem in canonical GR: It has long been understood that the horizons of Black holes are associated with entropy \cite{Bek73} and with temperature \cite{Haw74}\cite{Haw75}.
+While various independent approaches have confirmed this \cite{Car07}, an open question that remains is what the microscopic degrees of freedom are which give rise to these thermodynamic phenomena \cite{Pad08}.
+The object described by equation $(30)$ would seem under the second interpretation to be a nearly ideal candidate, as it is necessarily both pointlike and always located at a horizon.
+Identifying the state of this object with a thermodynamic black hole microstate, however, may well require an extension if not outright revision of certain thermodynamic concepts as they pertain to black holes.
+For example, it seems almost inevitable that taking this possibility seriously would require the concept of temperature to be extended to one that permits it to be considered a function of average motion stored in the gravitational field. \\In summary, while unexpected, the second interpretation of the object described by equation (30) seems to offer the prospect of exciting novel approaches to understanding quantum gravity and black hole thermodynamics more deeply.